realeroberto/bashlets/examples/README.md

 Bashlets is a modular extensible toolbox for Bash.

-This repository contains a collection of examples.
+This folder contains a collection of examples.